roberino/RedisSlimClient/README.md

 The main aims of the client are:

+* To create a pluggable, fault tolerant Redis client for .NET
 * To support basic Redis operations
 * To enable fast POCO to Redis mapping
 * To be performant with granular control over thread and socket usage